Compare chequing accounts

 - If you’re currently paying a monthly account-keeping fee on your chequing account, ask your bank what options you have for getting that fee waived.
 They may suggest opening a savings account or depositing your salary into the account or maintaining a minimum balance in cash in order to get rid of that fee.
 They may also suggest a different transaction account that could end up suiting your needs better in the long run.

-Once you’ve decided on the right chequing account, navigate to the bank’s website where you can start your secure online application.
-Depending on your personal situation, you may need to consider the following:
+Once you’ve decided on the right Canadian chequing account, navigate to the bank’s website where you can start your secure online application.
+Depending on your personal situation, you may need to consider the following when you open a chequing account:

 - Age.
 Unless you have a parent or guardian co-signing on the account, you will need to be 18 years of age, or the age of majority in your province or territory.